A path to superconductivity via strong short-range repulsion in a spin-polarized band

-We thank Liang Fu for insightful discussion.
+We thank Liang Fu for insightful discussions and Andrey Chubukov, Kin Fai Mak and Qianhui Shi for helpful comments.
 Z. D. acknowledges support from the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF8682.
 P.A.L. acknowledges support from DOE (USA) office of Basic Sciences Grant No. DE-FG02-03ER46076.